 Theater Etiquette

-When people think of attending a performance, especially at a place with the long history of The Grand, they imagine there are all sorts of special rules they need to follow.
+When people think of attending a performance, especially at a place with the long history of The Piedmont Grand Opera House, they imagine there are all sorts of special rules they need to follow.
 Actually, most of the rules are pretty much common sense.

 Here are a couple things to know: